ltgcgo/painted-palette/README.md

 If you're running it on Android with Termux, install it from [F-Droid](https://f-droid.org/en/packages/com.termux/#versions), **not Google Play**!!!

 Powered by ESBuild and Deno.
-No TypeScript used.
-Developed by Lightingale Community and all contributors.
+Developed by [Lightingale Community and all contributors](CREDITS.md).

 ## Goals
 - [x] Web-compliant.